redhat-developer/odo/docs/proposals/odo-deploy.md

 - Delete existing deployment, (if invoked with --force flag)
 - Fetch the deployment manifest using URI in the metadata of the devfile.
 - Replace templated text in the deployment manifest with relevant values:
-    - PROJECT_NAME: name of odo project
+    - COMPONENT_NAME: name of odo component/microservice
     - CONTAINER_IMAGE: `tag` for the built image
     - PORT: URL information in env.yaml
 - Apply the new deployment manifest create/update the application deployment.